 They prefer old woodpecker holes, nooks, and openings of buildings close to humans.
 It's common to find their nest in the garden centers of big box stores.

-One of the most adaptable birds when it comes to selecting a nest site.
+House Sparrows are one of the most adaptable birds when it comes to selecting a nest site.

 The House Sparrows diet consists mainly of small seeds.
 They will eat corn, oats, wheat, and other types of grain or weed seeds.

-House Sparrows compete with many of our native bird species for nesting sites.
 Among the native species it competes with are Bluebirds, Tree Swallows, and Purple Martins.

 If you want native species such as Wrens, Chickadees, and others to nest in your birdhouses, you'll have to control the House Sparrows.
 Do this by removing nesting material quickly and often.